Camp Counselor Life

 Life as a Rockbrook counselor is fun, fast-paced, and unlike anything you’ve ever experienced.
-By living in a cabin and teaching an activity, you’re facilitating an amazing amount of growth within our community.
+By living in a cabin and teaching an activity, you’ll be surrounded by enthusiastic amazing people, all while helping to create our special camp community.
 Your days will be spent laughing and playing, and doing so much good!

-• Introduce campers to life skills that will encourage autonomy, build community, and promote happiness
+• Introduce campers to personal life skills that will encourage autonomy, build community, and promote happiness.

 • Help campers learn, grow, and increase their understanding of the world through their conversations at camp